-Have you heard about the psoas or hip flexor?
+Have you heard about the psoas or hip flexor muscles?
 Our Oakville Chiropractor has.
 Do you know where it is, how it can cause trouble, and what you can do to stretch it?
 With more people working from home than ever, sitting at a computer all day has caused a new pandemic in psoas injuries and anterior pelvic tilt.

 Learn more about the psoas muscle